 What is enjambment?
 Here’s a quick and simple definition:

-Enjambment is the continuation of a sentence or clause across a line break without any terminating punctuation mark, such as a comma or period.
+Enjambment is the continuation of a sentence or clause across a line break.
 For example, the poet John Donne uses enjambment in his poem "The Good-Morrow" when he continues the opening sentence across the line break between the first and second lines: "I wonder, by my troth, what thou and I / Did, till we loved?
 Were we not weaned till then?"

 Some additional key details about enjambment:

-- The opposite of an enjambed line of poetry is an end-stopped line, which is a sentence or clause whose terminating punctuation does fall at the end of a line of poetry.
+- The opposite of an enjambed line of poetry is an line: a sentence or clause whose end does fall at the end of a line of poetry.

 - Enjambment has the effect of encouraging the reader to continue reading from one line to the next, since most of the time a line of poetry that's enjambed won't make complete sense until the reader finishes the clause or sentence on the following line or lines.